djav1985/v-gpt-qdrant-api/README.md

 ## Whats New
 - Using FastEmbed with nomic-embed-text-v1.5 for fast local embeddings and retrieval to lower costs.
 This is a small but quality model that works file on low end hardware.
+- Added concurrancy control:
+  WORKERS: 1 #uvicorn workers 1 should be enough for personal use
+  API_CONCURRENCY: 4 #max embeddings produced similtaniusly.
+This stops eccessive CPU usage.
+  UVICORN_CONCURRENCY: 32 #this controls the max connections.
+Anything over the API_concurrancy value is put in query pool.
+Anything over this number is rejected.
+- On my lowend vps it uses less then 1.5gb ram on load and cam produce 4 embeddings a second.
+- Reorginized the code so its not one big file.
+- switched the connection to qdrant to use grpc as its 10x performant.

 ### Endpoints

 - POST `/collections/`: Create or delete collections in Qdrant.